New FEC Standards

 Pre-tenure Faculty: Those Eligible for Tenure

-Assistant Professors and Associate Professors without tenure who started with the Department before July 1, 2019 will be able to choose whether they would like to be evaluated under the *new* FEC Standards or the current FEC Guidelines when they apply for tenure, pursuant to Article 13.10 of the Faculty Agreement.
+Assistant Professors and Associate Professors without tenure who started with the Department before July 1, 2019 must choose whether they would like to be evaluated under the current FEC Standards or the previous FEC Guidelines when they apply for tenure, pursuant to Article A6.03.9 of the Collective Agreement.

-Assistant Professors and Associate Professors without tenure who start with the the Department on or after July 1, 2019 will be subject to the *new* FEC Standards.
+Assistant Professors and Associate Professors without tenure who start with the the Department on or after July 1, 2019 will be subject to the current FEC Standards.

 Tenured Faculty: Those Eligible for promotion to full Professor

-All tenured Associate Professors are now subject to the *new* FEC Standards.
+All tenured Associate Professors are now subject to the current FEC Standards.

 Assistant Professor Third Year Review